fredlarkins/webp-convert/README.md

 ## Applications
 Like most of the Python scripts I write (😅), I'll be running this as a Cron Job.
-In my case, it'll be on [my blog](https://freddielarkins.xyz) server to optimise my images.
+In my case, it'll be on [my blog's](https://freddielarkins.xyz) server to optimise my images.
 That way, I don't have to worry about manually converting them every time I write an article.

 Otherwise, you could use it as a one-off to batch convert a load of images.
-The terminal will display a progress bar
+The terminal will display a progress bar so you can keep track of how long it'll take to complete (handy if you're converting hundreds of images).

 ```console
 $ python converter.py -s holiday-snaps -d optimised-holiday-snaps -w 1000